leonitousconforti/the-moby-effect/docs/modules/DockerEngine.ts.md

   auth?: string | undefined
   platform?: string | undefined
   dockerfile?: string | undefined
-  context: Stream<Uint8Array, E1, never>
+  context: Stream.Stream<Uint8Array, E1, never>
   buildArgs?: Record<string, string | undefined> | undefined
-}) => Stream<JSONMessage, ImagesError, Images>
+}) => Stream.Stream<Schemas.JSONMessage, Endpoints.ImagesError, Endpoints.Images>
 ```

 Added in v1.0.0

 ## buildScoped

 Implements the `docker build` command as a scoped effect.
-When the scope
+When the scope is
-is closed, the built image is removed.
-It doesn't have all the flags that
+closed, the built image is removed.
+It doesn't have all the flags that the
-the images build endpoint exposes.
+images build endpoint exposes.

 **Signature**